uvaai/ml2/99 Exam/10 Questions/super-secret-hidden-folder/exam.md

 ## Question 4: Decision Trees

-**Question 4.1.2:** Describe what the branches of a categorical feature split look like for some specific split in a decision tree.
+**Question 4.1.2:** Describe what the branches of a categorical feature split look like for some split in a decision tree.
+How is the number of branches determined and what does each of the branches correspond to?

-**Question 4.1.1:** Explain how you use the information gain to determine what split to make for a categorical decision tree.
+**Question 4.1.1:** Explain how you can use the information gain to determine what split to make for a categorical decision tree.
+Why is that an effective way to determine what split to make?

-**Question 4.1.3:** What does the feature that is used for the *first split* in a decision tree tell you about the dataset?
+**Question 4.1.3:** What does the feature that is used for the *first split* in a decision tree tell you about the dataset you've trained the decision tree on?

 <br/>